joshheinrichs/mumble-jukebox/README.md

-# mumble-bot
+# mumble-player

 A simple mumble bot for playing YouTube audio.
 Simply send the bot a YouTube link, and it will download and play the audio.
-There's not much in here at the moment, but this will probably be extended as time goes on.
+This is pretty limited at the moment, but will be extended over time.
+Feel free to report bugs and suggest features via the [issue-tracker.](https://github.com/joshheinrichs/mumble-player/issues)

-This bot is _very_ early into development, so I'd reccomend not using it yet.
-Simple features like a queueing system, filesize limits, and file deletion haven't been added yet, meaning that it is very breakable if exposed to the wrong person.

 ### Setup